The Best Dog Bowl Stand Australia - Raised Feeding Station Review

 The Pet Zone Designer Diner is very designer indeed!
 This fully adaptable, adjustable, raised feeding station was created to accompany your pup at every stage of their life.

-From puppyhood to adulthood, your dog can use this stand to raise their dog bowls to their level.
-There are three adjustable heights: 7cm, 20cm and 30cm.
+From puppyhood to adulthood, you can use this stand to raise your dogs bowls to their level.
+While there is only one size option, unlike our number two choice, there are three adjustable heights: 7 cm, 20 cm and 30 cm.
 This makes the Pet Zone stand ideal for most small to large dog breeds.
-Extra-large dog breeds, however, would still need to bend to use this product.
+Our panel of independent experts learned that extra-large dog breeds, however, would still need to bend to use this product.

 The Pet Zone Designer Diner Adjustable Elevated Dog Bowls being tested by our independent expert team.